shrey27/shrey27/README.md

 ### Hi there 👋

-Hi, I'm Shrey Pandey, a front end developer.
+I'm Shrey Pandey, a front end developer.
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
 Beside's coding , I travel, work on electronics and watch UFC.

 Here are some ideas to get you started: